lackokaiser/Metaball/README.md

 ## Extras

-I have played around with the ball's mirror like nature to have each ball reflect each other back.
-The result was mind blowing to me.
+I have played around with the balls' mirror-like nature to have each ball reflect each other.
+The result was mind-blowing to me.

 ## Known issues

-- The camera transformation is not correct, that is why the image looks a bit off.
+- The camera transformation is not correct; that is why the image looks a bit off.
-- The ray marching algorith is slow.
-It won't be noticable in action, but this could have been improved.
+- The ray marching algorithm is slow.
+It won't be noticeable in action, but this could have been improved.

 ## Source